DurhamIP/prog-prac4/README.md

 For level 3 you may wish to download the _StringInput_ class from github and put it into your new bluej project.

+###Level 0: Exercising your code

+Write a method for your _Calculation_ class from the previous practical which executes all the methods you wrote, showing

+* the method name
+* the inputs
+* the outputs

 ###Level 1: Modelling a Class
 Develop on paper a class diagram that represents the problem below.
 Your model should consider the following points: